nathansmith/fake-teams-app/README.md

 ## Setup

 To spin up the project, clone this repo and then type the following command.
-After which, a few Git hooks will create a Panda CSS `/styled-system` directory and everything should be ready to go.
+Then Panda CSS will generate a `/styled-system` directory and a few Git hooks will be created.
+After which, everything should be ready to go.

 ```bash
 npm install